Version: 1.0.78

 "language"

-The language of the file.
-Is only needed if there is no placeholder <language>
+The language of the file is only needed if there is no placeholder <language>

 defined in "path" e.g. for your base "./values/" or "./Base.lproj/" folder.